The Barleyshakes History

 Determined they were onto a good thing the lads enlisted Kristin Kelly from Prague based band Puca Rua, and gifted young flautist Alan Doherty (ALDOC) to record their second album "Jump at the Sun".
 This album was even more successful than the first and the support tour saw the Barleyshakes perform to huge audiences throughout Europe, particularly in Switzerland where they shared the stage with Metallica and Joe Cocker.

-Soon after Alan Doherty returned to Ireland to form the band Grada whom with he toured and recorded with for 6 years.
+Soon after Alan Doherty returned to Ireland to form the band Grada with whom he toured and recorded with for 6 years.
 Grada soon became one of the hottest acts in the Irish music scene worldwide.
 Alan unleashed his new Irish ethereal project entitled ALDOC on the world in September 2013.
+Alan now performs regularly with the likes of Christy Moore and Damien Dempsey.

-Long time friend and folkster Belinda Ford stepped easily into Doherty's shoes on flutes, joined also by Erin Sulman on bodhran for the forth album, "Warts and All", recorded live at Wintermoon Festival.
+Long time friend and folkster Belinda Tucker stepped easily into Doherty's shoes on flutes, joined also by Erin Sulman on bodhran for the forth album, "Warts and All", recorded live at Wintermoon Festival.

 Erin dusted off his drums for the fifth album, "Pearls and Emeralds", which was launched at the National Celtic Festival in Portarlington, Victoria in June 2009.